Email Etiquette 101: Sending Emails

 - If your email is emotionally charged, walk away from the computer and wait to reply.
 Review the sender’s email again to be sure you are not reading anything into the email that simply isn’t there.

-- Be sure your name is reflected properly in the “From” field.
+- Make sure your name reflects properly in the “From” field.